Cymosoft/cymosoft.github.io/content/english/about.md

 ---
 title: About Our Company
 description: 'Company Name: Cymosoft,.
-JSC<br>Founded: June 2021'
+JSC'
 layout: about
 about:
   enable: true